Victoria

 Victoria covers an area of 227 416 square kilometres on the south-eastern part of Australia.
 1 VicRoads manages and develops major arterial roads and freeways (excluding tollways) which form part of Victoria's road network, which comprises of approximately 22,300 km of roads and 5,250 bridges and major culverts.
 2

-According to the VicRoads web site, Roads in Victoria are divided into three types: 2
+According to the VicRoads website, roads in Victoria are divided into several types: 2

-Tollways Melbourne CityLink is a privately operated tollway forming part of the overall inner Melbourne freeway system and is operated by Transurban
+Tollways: Managed by Melbourne CityLink, which is a privately operated tollway forming part of the overall inner Melbourne freeway system and is operated by Transurban

 Route Numbering is designed to aid motorists navigate.
 In Victoria there is currently 2 systems in use.
 Alphanumeric numbering in the non-metropolitan areas and route shield numbering in Melbourne.
 Victoria is in the process of converting to the alphanumeric style of route marking, which began in 1996.
 The shield system is leftover from when Victoria used the system statewide, which started in 1965.